linode/apl-core/.values/README.md

 - Resources not under helm chart control: since helm 3.2 these can be adopted.
 When trying to deploy helm resources over existing resources helm will give detailed instructions on how to adopt these.
 - Some resources have labels and do not allow changing them.
 This usually points to bad chart practices, but mandates removal before recreating these resources.
 This can't always be done and is a big drawback.
 Remedies exist but might have to be investigated on the fly.

-We try to automate as much as possible with the scripts found in `bin/upgrades/`, but since this is a large monorepo with many working parts we can't guarantee seamless upgrades from every version.
+We try to automate as much as possible with the scripts found in `otomi-stack/bin/upgrades/`, but since this is a large monorepo with many working parts we can't guarantee seamless upgrades from every version.

-So every time an upgrade of the stack is released it is important to follow these steps:
+So every time an upgrade of the stack is released it is important to follow these steps first:

 1. Read the release notes on [redkubes/otomi-stack](https://github.com/redkubes/otomi-stack) for impact and special cases.
 2. Check the corresponding upgrade script(s) and read the comments.
 It might involve manual steps.
-3. Set the new version tag in `env.ini` and run `otomi bootstrap` to pull in latest artifacts
+3. Set the new version tag in `clusters.yaml` and run `otomi bootstrap` to pull in latest artifacts
 4. Do a diff first: `otomi diff`